EricAndrechek/trackuino-v2/tracking-dashboard/readme.md

 - a Python Redis Queue worker to run the longer jobs
 - a PostgreSQL database to store position packets
 - a Mosquitto MQTT broker for pub/sub of position packets
-- Grafana for displaying server stats and telemetry and data from each client
-- Node Exporter for exposing OS metrics to Prometheus
-- Prometheus for sending OS metrics to Grafana

 # Setup